The Open Championship 2023: Dates, schedule and how to watch on TV

 Koepka played lots of tournament golf in Europe during his fledgling years and has Northern Irishman Ricky Elliott on the bag.

-Four top-10 finishes at the Open suggest Koepka is likely to be a big player at Hoylake.
+Four top-10 finishes at the Open and his superb form this year suggests Koepka is likely to be a big player at Hoylake.

 The defending champion, and the Australian’s creativity around the greens is ideal for the challenge posed by links golf.